 When to apply?

-Each institution has its own CSS deadline, but you shouldn’t submit the application later than 2 weeks from the earliest date. most of the deadline falls between jan.1 and mar.1, and few have early fillings in November.
+Each institution has its CSS deadline, but you shouldn’t apply later than 2 weeks from the earliest date. most of the deadline falls between jan.1 and mar.1, and few have early fillings in November.

 Filing for the FAFSA close to the start date will likely improve the possibility of getting more grants, scholarships, and financial aids.